akkadotnet/akka.net/docs/articles/actors/fault-tolerance.md

 ---
 # Fault Tolerance

-As explained in [Actor Systems](xref:actor-systems) each actor is the supervisor of its children, and as such each actor defines fault handling supervisor strategy.
+As explained in [Actor Systems](xref:actor-systems), each actor is the supervisor of its children, and as such each actor defines a fault handling supervisor strategy.
-This strategy cannot be changed afterwards as it is an integral part of the actor system's structure.
+This strategy cannot be changed after a child actor is created.

 ## Fault Handling in Practice

-First, let us look at a sample that illustrates one way to handle data store errors, which is a typical source of failure in real world applications.
-Of course it depends on the actual application what is possible to do when the data store is unavailable, but in this sample we use a best effort re-connect approach.
+Let's set up an example strategy which will handle data store errors in a child actor.
+In this sample we use a best effort re-connect approach.

 ## Creating a Supervisor Strategy

-The following sections explain the fault handling mechanism and alternatives in more depth.

-For the sake of demonstration let us consider the following strategy:

 ```csharp
 protected override SupervisorStrategy SupervisorStrategy()